 This answer applies to R2 Mk3 R3 Mk1 MRx Mk1 R5 Mk1 R7 Mk1 / Mk2 R7 Mk3

-From experience we know that most Wi-Fi playback problems are rarely the fault of our product but usually something to do with the Wi-Fi router, its settings and occasionally network speed.
+From experience we know that most Wi-Fi playback problems are rarely the fault of our product but usually something to do with customers Wi-Fi router, its settings and occasionally network speed.
 Below we have made some recommendations that you should try in the first instance, but if these do not help, then please contact us, so we can help further.

 1. Reboot your router